nge-layy/securewatch-soc/docs/phase-01/commands.md

 **Purpose**

-Check that the server has received an IP address and is connected to the network.
+Display the network interfaces and confirm that the server has received an IP address.

 ---